-Regular Exams is Key
+Regular Exams Are Key

 Over two million Americans are affected by glaucoma, and half of them do not realize it.
 Some ethnic groups and demographics are more susceptible to this disease than others.
 Mexican-Americans over the age of sixty are at great risk of having glaucoma.
 African Americans over the age of 40, those who have been diagnosed with diabetes, and those who have a family history of glaucoma also have an increased risk of having the disease.